 Don’t Forget the Books

-In an age where every toddler knows how to navigate an iPhone, we must not forget the importance of real, hands-on books.
-Before children can even read, they are chewing on books, throwing books, and flipping quickly through the pages like there’s a prize at the end.
-Additionally, many adults have happy childhood memories that revolve around books.
+In an age where every toddler knows how to navigate an iPhone, we must not forget the importance of real hands-on books.
+Before children can even read, they are chewing on books, throwing books, flipping through the pages like there’s a prize at the end.
+Even as adults, many people have various happy childhood memories that revolve around books.

 The connection between books and language development

 Many times, what some don’t realize is how much those books help to enrich our language.
 From the time that children are looking at board books and adults are able to describe what the children are looking at, to the age when they can sit and listen to a story being read, children are learning aspects of language development through books.
 Books are tools for children to pair words with pictures, build vocabulary, build attention, and build memories.

 Here are a few ideas to get you started in using real, paper books to explore ideas and concepts.